What is the difference between the Medical Grade and Supplement Strength Drops?

 Are Prescription Strength Allergy Drops as effective as allergy shots?

-Multiple studies show that Prescription Strength Allergy Drops are effective to treat allergy and asthma symptoms.
+Multiple studies show that Medical Grade Allergy Drops are effective to treat allergy and asthma symptoms.
 There are few studies that compare the two modalities (drops and shots) head-to-head.
 Studies have shown drops to be more effective, equally effective, and less effective than shots.
 There just is not sufficient literature to definitively answer this question.
 Most professional societies, evidence-based medicine think-tanks, and even the World Health Organization have declared Allergy Drops to be an effective method of treating allergy.

 Are food allergies treated with drops?